pcolombo/twitter-qa/README.md

 * Trash junk content to keep the queue clear
 * Filter on Pending content state to find content to work on quicker

+**If you would like questions to NOT appear in the answers feed until there is a reply**, you should use 2 separate collections instead of 2 rules.
+The "Answers" collection should be set to pre-moderate on all rules, and you'll need to approve the question tweet before you post the reply.

 ## Implementation

 ### Feed App